 Sec.
-13645-21.
-Hold Public Hearings.
+1365-1.
 Designation and Removal of Designation of Cultural Heritage Sites.
 Upon providing notice to the property owner and conducting a public hearing, the Cultural Heritage Board shall: (a) identify and designate Cultural Heritage Sites, and (b) when justified, remove such designations.
-Hold public hearings for the purposes of identifying and designating Cultural Heritage Sites, and removing such designations.

 Sec.
-13645-32.
+1365-2.
 Forward Recommendations.
-The Cultural Heritage Board shall make recommendations to policy makers and related staff members on issues related to the preservation and enhancement of cultural, historic, and natural features in the unincorporated Ventura County as well as its cities, pursuant to any adopted contract for cultural heritage services with the County.
+The Cultural Heritage Board shall make recommendations to policy makers and related staff members on issues related to the preservation and enhancement of cultural, historic, and natural features in unincorporated Ventura County as well as its cities, pursuant to any adopted contract for cultural heritage services with the County.